sinhadityaforever/github-autopilot/README.md

 # TrackiFi: A Finance Tracker Web Application

-A web based application to minimize the efforts required in booking a cab.
+A web based application to keep track of personal finances.

 ## Screenshots